13 Food Rules of an Anti-Inflammatory Diet

 Skip the double cheeseburgers

 Reducing saturated-fat intake is connected with a decreased risk of heart disease, so consider that a typical double cheeseburger with mayo contains 23 grams of this dangerous substance.
 “Saturated fat has been shown to increase inflammatory responses,” says Kinirons.
 “In the Dietary Inflammatory Index, it has a score of 0.37.”
-Limit your daily saturated-fat intake to no more than 10 percent of your daily calories.
+Limit your daily saturated fat intake to no more than 10 percent of your daily calories.
 So for a 2,000-calorie daily diet, that means no more than 22 grams of saturated fat.

 Ginger does a whole lot more than flavor your food: It’s a very helpful addition to an anti-inflammatory diet.
 “This health-promoting food [has] a significant anti-inflammatory effect,” says Newgent.
 “For instance, ginger may play a role in turning off select inflammatory genes, which could explain its potential pain-relieving benefit.”
 She explains that many of ginger’s beneficial properties may be due to anti-inflammatory compounds found only in ginger: shogaols and gingerols.
-Check out the 9 common foods that are responsible for almost all allergies.

-Yes, there is a suggested limit to daily alcohol intake: “The 2015-2020 Dietary Guidelines for Americans recommends that if you choose to drink, do so in moderation,” says Amidor.
-“This is defined as a maximum of one drink per day for women and two drinks per day for men.”
+The 2015-2020 Dietary Guidelines for Americans recommend that if you choose to drink, do so in moderation.
+That means a maximum of one drink per day for women and two drinks per day for men.
 And here’s how you should define a drink: 12 fluid ounces of beer, 5 fluid ounces of wine, or 1.5 fluid ounces of 80-proof liquor like vodka or rum.
-“Drinking too much alcohol has been shown to cause inflammation—especially of the liver, which helps metabolize alcohol,” says Amidor.
-“If you like to drink a few drinks regularly after work or over the weekend, you may want to cut back.”
+Drinking too much alcohol has been shown to cause inflammation—especially of the liver, which helps metabolize alcohol.
+If you often have a few drinks after work or over the weekend, you may want to cut back.

 Eat chia seeds